 For the most part of the manga, he is never the one making things happen.
-He tries to do things, but most of them are dumb ideas or they get resolve without him.
+He tries to resolve things, but most of time his ideas are dumb and often things get resolve without him doing much.

-Overall - This manga could have been good, but without plot and with such stupid characters (most the teachers) it makes it hard to call it good.
-The only thing i like about this manga is the art which is good and the girls are all very cute.
+Overall - This manga could have been good, but without plot and with such stupid characters (most of the teachers and he MC) it makes it hard to call it good.
+The only thing i likde about this manga is the art which is good and the girls are all very cute.